torbjomg/generic-python-template/README.md

 1. Update `pyproject.toml` with project name, description, author.
 Optionally define dependencies.
 2. Rename the folder `src/my_project` to the same as your project name (with underscores instead of hyphens)
 3. Replace the placeholder `src/my_project/script.py` and references to it in `src/my_project/__main__.py`
+4. If you want to use release-please, set up a PAT for this repo and name it `RELEASE_PLEASE_PAT`

 The `__main__.py` is the app entry point when running the project from `python -m`.
 You can test this by first building your project and installing from the `.whl` file (assuming you have followed the above steps and are in your virtual environment)
 ```bash